meltano/meltano/src/cloud-cli/README.md

 This only provides the `meltano-cloud` command, which is a lightweight interface for Meltano Cloud.
 It should be equivalent to running `meltano cloud` with a full Meltano installation.

-### Disabled UI

-Because we are going to be suggesting users install `meltano` directly from git, they will have to build the Meltano wheel themselves.
-Because of the Meltano UI, this requires Node v16, Yarn, and likely some other system dependencies.
-It is also somewhat slow.
-For these reasons, and because the `meltano ui` command is deprecated and pending removal, the `meltano ui` command will be disabled on the `cloud` branch, and the UI will not be built as part of the Meltano wheel build process.

-Once the `cloud` branch merges into `main` we can re-enable the UI because Meltano with the Cloud CLI will be available through pre-built wheels on PyPI.

 ## Upgrading

 For the duration of the `cloud` feature branch, `meltano upgrade` will be disabled.
 This is because it tries to upgrade using PyPI, which won't have the Meltano Cloud CLI until Meltano Cloud is generally available.